comp1800/web_template/README.md

 # Project Name

 ## Overview
-A brief description of your project, its purpose, and the problem it solves.
+Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

 Example:

-"This is a simple weather app that fetches and displays real-time weather data for any city.
-It was developed as part of the [Course Name] course to demonstrate the use of APIs and responsive web design."
+This client-side JavaScript web application provides real-time weather updates for cities worldwide.
+It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.

+Developed for the [Course Name] course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.

 ---

 ## Features

+Example:
 - Real-time weather updates for any city.
 - Responsive design for desktop and mobile.
 - Displays temperature, humidity, and weather conditions.